 The most important thing is to check which gum trees are suitable for your area.
 Check the Mornington Peninsula Shire’s plant guides: https://www.mornpen.vic.gov.au/Activities/The-Briars/Shire-Briars-Nursery

 Manna gums are a favourite tree of koalas.
-Depending on where you live on the Mornington Peninsula, you can plant either
+Depending on where you live on the Mornington Peninsula, you can plant the following:

 Next in line are the Swamp Gums (Eucalyptus ovata), which are small to medium-sized trees found in wet areas which also provide important food for nectar-feeding birds in winter.
 The trees have beautiful oval shaped leaves.

-Other Eucalypts of value to our local koalas are:
+Other Eucalypts of value to the local koalas are: